Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Benchmark calculation: + Ni at EL=80.0 MeV

-For elastic scattering, the continuum states up to $k_{\max}$=1.0 fm$^{-1}$ are taken into calculations, which corresponds to $\varepsilon _{max}$=41.46 MeV.
-The CDCC calculations with momentum bin method (CDCC-Bin) adopt the width of momentum bin $\Delta k$=$k_i - k_{i-1}$=0.125 fm$^{-1}$ and $r_{bin}$=40 fm, which are the same as the parameters in Ref \cite{Yahiro1982}. $N$=25 and $h$=0.4 are used in the CDCC calculations with RLLM (CDCC-RLLM).
-With these parameters, $N_{0,0,0}$=9 and $N_{2,2,2}$=8 for CDCC-Bin, while $N_{0,0,0}$=11 and $N_{2,2,2}$=10 for CDCC-RLLM. \Fref{fig-elastic-d+58Ni} shows the calculated elastic scattering angular distributions.
-The results of two methods are almost the same.
-Compared with the one-channel results, which were calculated without continuum channels, CDCC calculation improves the results in the angles from \ang{25} to \ang{80}.
-The discrepancy shows the sizable effect of coupling to the continuum states.
+For elastic scattering, $R_m$=15 fm.
+The CDCC calculation with RLLM (CDCC-RLLM) adopts $N$=30 and $h$=0.4 fm.
+In Ref. \cite{Druet2010}, the odd partial waves in the $p-n$ relative motion are neglected.
+In order to compare our results with those of T. Druet et al.\cite{Druet2010}, the odd partial waves are neglected in the present calculation and the comparison is shown in Fig. \ref{fig-elastic-d+58Ni}.
+The CDCC calculation with bin method (CDCC-Bin) adopts the width of bin $\Delta k$=$k_i - k_{i-1}$=0.04 fm$^{-1}$ and $r_{bin}$=40 fm.
+In this case, $N_{0,0,0}$=31 and $N_{2,2,2}=N_{4,4,4}$=30 for CDCC-Bin, while $N_{0,0,0}$=15, $N_{2,2,2}$=13 and $N_{4,4,4}$=12 for CDCC-RLLM.
+The results of the two methods and those calculated by T. Druet et al.\cite{Druet2010} are almost the same.
+Compared with the one-channel results which are calculated without continuum channels, CDCC calculation improves the results in the angles from 20° to 80°.
+The difference shows the sizable effect of the continuum coupling.

-It is needed to include higher energy continuum states for breakup reaction calculations. $k_{\max}$ is increased to be 1.25 fm$^{-1}$, corresponding to $\varepsilon _{max}$=64.78 MeV.
-Finer discretization method is given to both two methods for converged $d\sigma _{BU} /dk$.
-CDCC-Bin uses $\Delta k$=0.025 fm$^{-1}$ and $r_{bin}$=100 fm.
-CDCC-RLLM adopts $\{N=60, h=0.4\}$.
-We perform the calculations at $J$=17, where the partial breakup reaction cross section is the maximal.
-Satisfying agreement on $d\sigma _{BU} / dk$ is obtained for two discretization methods, as shown in \fref{fig-dbudk-d+58Ni}.
-In this case, the number of states with $l$=0 and 2 are 51 and 50 for CDCC-Bin respectively, while they are 30 and 29 for CDCC-RLLM respectively.
-CDCC-RLLM can provide the same $d\sigma _{BU} /dk$ as those calculated by CDCC-Bin with less discretized states.
+The odd partial waves of the $p-n$ wave functions are included in breakup reaction calculations. $R_m$=27 fm.
+Finer discretization is done in both two methods to make the breakup reaction cross section converging.
+CDCC-Bin uses $\Delta k$=0.03 fm$^{-1}$ and $r_{bin}$=100 fm.
+CDCC-RLLM adopts $\{ N$=70, $h$=0.4 fm $\}$.
+We perform the calculations at $J^{\pi}$=0$^+$ and 17$^{-}$.
+The centrifugal term is minimum at $J^{\pi}$=0$^+$ and the partial-wave breakup reaction cross section is maximal at $J^{\pi}$=17$^-$.
+Hence, they are good examples to check our breakup calculations.
+Satisfying agreement on $d\sigma _{BU}^{J,\pi} / dk$ is obtained for two discretization methods, as shown in Fig. \ref{fig-dbudk-d+58Ni-J=0} and \ref{fig-dbudk-d+58Ni-J=17}.
+The CDCC-Bin results are plotted in histograms as the $d\sigma _{BU}^{J,\pi} / dk$ calculated by bin method is a constant in each bin interval.
+In this case, the number of discretized states is 201 for CDCC-Bin, while that is 165 for CDCC-RLLM.
+CDCC-RLLM with less discretized states can provide the same $d\sigma _{BU}^{J,\pi} / dk$ as CDCC-Bin gives.

+As there is no available breakup experimental data in this case, we compare the CDCC-RLLM results of $d\sigma _{BU} / dk$ with those taken from Ref. \cite{Druet2010} as shown in Fig. \ref{fig-dbudk-d+58Ni-all}.
+A satisfying agreement is obtained for each component corresponding to different $p-n$ partial waves and their summation.